ZW-xjtlu/OmixM6A/README.md

 help(package = "OmixM6A")
 ```

+## Methodological Details

+- All mixture models (except for zero & one inflated models) consist of two components: a background (non-m6A) component and a foreground (m6A) component.
+- The posterior of a mixture model represents the posterior probability (responsibility) that a site belongs to the foreground component.
+- The p-value of a mixture model is defined as the one-sided p-value evaluated at `1 - CDF(x, total)` of the fitted background distribution, where `x` and `total` denote the observed m6A count and total count at the A site, respectively.
+- For zero & one inflated models, two additional components corresponding to zero and one are included.

 ## Contributing

 Contributions to OmixM6A are welcome!
 Report bugs, suggest features, or contribute code by [creating an issue](https://github.com/ZW-xjtlu/OmixM6A/issues) or submitting a pull request.